-If you are at least 23 years old and have been out of full-time high school study for at least four years and have not attended university or community college, you may qualify for admission to the University of King's College under the "mature student" category.
+If you are at least 23 years old and have been out of full-time high school study for four years and have not attended university or community college, you may qualify for admission to the University of King's College under the "mature student" category.

 In order to be registered as a student of the University of King's College, students must be admitted to, and enrol in, a degree programme.
-In exceptional circumstances, the Admissions Committee may agree to admit a mature student directly into a degree programme if the student's background is deemed sufficient preparation for such admission.
+In order to enter a degree programme directly, applicants normally must meet the academic requirements.
 Otherwise, mature students may be eligible for the "University Exploration" programme at Dalhousie University; applicants interested in this option are advised to contact Dalhousie's Henson College at (902) 494-2526.

 If you apply to King's as a "mature student," you should enclose a letter indicating your activities since leaving high school and your reasons for expecting to complete successfully a university programme if you are admitted.
-A trans script of academic work in high school and beyond is required.
+A transcript of academic work in high school and beyond is required.